velmuruganvm/projects/readme.txt

 checked all modules provide high accuracy in short time wrote Verilog code and verified in altera Quartus. for cordicn10{
-change value for c to sine and cos values in output described above change value for b to calculate atan or taninverse value.
+change value for c to sine and cos values in output described below change value for b to calculate atan or taninverse value.

 use vr=1 for tan inverse (output=o3)and vr=0 for sine and cos (output cos =o1 and sine =o2)